New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 ## Further Improvements
 - Testing: When it comes to testing, I'd recommend testing it via e2e testing library like cypress or playwright.
 It will be the easiest in my opinion.
 You can of course try to test it via unit tests.
 - Accessibility: When it comes to a11y, I suggest you do your own research.
 Current implementation is NOT accessible.
 Check the aria roles in MDN.
 - Mobile: This component is not particularly convienient for mobile users.
 It should work on smaller screens and also be responsive.
-The handles should be a little bigger to be convienient for mobile users.
+The handles should be a little bigger to increase comfort and usability for mobile users.
 - Background Image: In many cases you would want to render an image/graph behind the multi-interval selector.
 You can do that by positioning the image with `position: absolute` and using semi-transparent colors for the actual multi-interval selector.

 You can check all of the source code in [GitLab](https://gitlab.com/new-branch-ltd/multi-range-selector-blogpost)